NicMcPhee/intro-to-evolutionary-computation/text/_pages/02-simple-search-algorithms.markdown

 then we're done!
 If not, then we compute the _child_ nodes and add them back into `open` to be (possibly) explored in future iterations.

+Also, because there are a lot of ways that search algorithms can spin off into what are effectively infinite loops, I'm going to add a `max-calls` argument to `search` that indicates the maximum number of recursive calls to make before exiting.
+We'll decrement this in each recursive call, and exit if it hits zero.

 All that might look roughly like this in Clojure:
 <input type="checkbox" id="cb1"/><label for="cb1"><sup class="note-marker">\*</sup></label><span>
 There's actually a problem with this approach.
 Since we might in realistic